CWL Responsible Lending Policy

 - Making reasonable inquiries to ensure our service will meet our borrower’s needs and objectives and to also ensure that our borrowers will be able to make their loan repayments without suffering substantial hardship.

 - CWL helps borrowers to make an informed decision by being clear about our repayment requirements and by explaining our T&Cs in a legible easy to understand manner within our loan agreement/disclosure documents.

 - CWL staff act responsibly and ethically when dealing with borrowers in all instances.

-- CWL management have ensured that our business practises are not oppressive.
+- CWL management has ensured that our business practices are not oppressive.

 - CWL complies to meet all other legal obligations including those imposed on it by the Fair-Trading Act 1986.

 - CWL is a registered FSP.
 FSP Number 1965.